cutaway-security/ics-summit-2025-osint-workshop/task1.md

     * A testing VM is recommended but not required.
 Many students will be familiar with [Kali](https://www.kali.org/get-kali/#kali-platforms){:target="_blank"} and this workshop will reference tools that are installed by default on this Linux distribution.
 * SpiderFoot
     * Students can [install SpiderFoot](https://github.com/smicallef/spiderfoot?tab=readme-ov-file#installing--running){:target="_blank"} anyway they prefer.
 Easiest for most students will just be a Kali VM.
 But you can do Docker or any other method.
 Feel free to use any tool of your choice, as well.
 This is just a recommendation for people who are new to this.
+* Artificial Intelligence / Language Model Tools
+    * Students will be provided with some general prompts for AI/LM tools.
+Check out the [AI Tools](./ai_tools.md) page for an explanation of AI tools and this workshop.

 ## Continuous Study Opportunities